sau-arv-gul/Meeting-Video-Scraper/README.md

 ### 🔧 Common Methods in Each Class

-Each class includes the following key methods:
+Each class contains the following methods:

 - `get_all_url( )` : Extracts all video links from the base URL
 - `get_filtered_url( )` : Filters and returns only the videos between the specified date range